MadsAndersens/BachelorProject/README.md

 to automate the inspection of solar panels.
 While our approach achieved satisfactory performance, it is clear that more data is required to reach higher performance levels and ensure a more robust predictor.

 This GitHub repository contains the code used in our research.
-For data ask: s204137@dtu.dk
+For data contact: s204137@dtu.dk

 ## Results